Risk and Compliance Management

 Policy and Basic Approach

-To continue to conduct corporate activities and fulfill our corporate social responsibilities while earning the trust of our shareholders, customers, the local community, and all other stakeholders, it is crucial to effectively engage in risk management and compliance promotion structure.
+To continue to conduct corporate activities and fulfill our corporate social responsibilities while earning the trust of our shareholders, customers, the local community, and all other stakeholders, it is crucial to effectively establish and operate a risk management and compliance promotion structure.

-In February 2006, the Mitsui Chemicals Group formulated its Group Action Guidelines, which provide the basis for the actions of all its personnel, and laid out the guidelines “always act in good faith” and “have a high regard for people and society” as its two mainstays.
-In accordance with these action guidelines and risk management rules (Company Rules), we will retain the trust of our stakeholders and fulfill our corporate social responsibility.
+In February 2006, the Mitsui Chemicals Group formulated its Action Guidelines, which provide the basis for the actions of all its personnel, and introduced the two maxims, “always act in good faith” and “have a high regard for people and society.”
+Acting in accordance with these action guidelines and risk management rules (Company Rules), we will retain the trust of our stakeholders and fulfill our corporate social responsibility.
 As part of our risk management, we will endeavor to uncover risks in all events that may threaten business activities, including new risks that arise as a result of the transformation of our business portfolio and the global expansion of business in which the Group is engaging amidst recent changes in the international social and economic circumstances, and also prevent those risks from materializing.

 System and Responsible Officers